-Basically, the statement of grievance is a clear, simple statement of fact according to the student's understanding of what happened.
-It should provide enough information to give the committee a complete understanding of the situation from the student's perspective.
-The Provost and Vice President for Academic Affairs has staff to help students understand the details of the Student Complaint and Grievance Policy and should be called on for assistance.
-The Provost and Vice President for Student Affairs Office is located in Anthony and Louise Viaer - Alumni Hall, second floor.
-The telephone number is 512.505.3076.
+The statement of grievance is a clear, simple statement of fact according to the student's understanding of what happened and should provide enough information to give a complete understanding of the situation from the student's perspective.
+The Dean of Students' Office is available to help students understand the details of the Student Complaint and Grievance Policy and should be called on for assistance.
+The Dean of Students' Office telephone number is 512.505.3036.